How Does Generative AI Work: Key Concepts Explained!

 Training Data

 Finally, the performance and accuracy of generative AI models rely heavily on the quality and volume of training data.
-Different types of Generative AI require vast datasets to learn patterns effectively.
+Generative AI requires vast datasets to learn patterns effectively.

-Two main approaches are available for teaching generative AI architectures:
+Two main approaches are available for teaching generative models:

 • Supervised Learning: The model is educated using labeled data, where examples have clear input-output pairs.
 This aids the AI in comprehending the connection between the input and the expected outcome, simplifying the process of producing precise results.